The Economic Outlook for Argentina: Addressing Hyperinflation and Creating Change

 2024-01-02 23:21:10

-In recent months, there has been a public discussion about whether or not Argentina is heading towards hyperinflation.
+In recent months, there has been a public discussion regarding whether or not Argentina is heading towards hyperinflation.
 It is evident that we have not reached it.
 Those of us who had the misfortune of experiencing one or more of the previous three that the country experienced know the degree of impoverishment, stress and social dissolution to which it leads.
 A few years ago, in Venezuela, the “traps” implemented by the dictator Hugo Chávez broke and more than 80% of Venezuelans ended up in poverty.

 In Argentina, reality data shows that the management of Alberto Fernández and Sergio Massa created a hyperinflationary process.
-If we look for inflation rates or equivalent values of free dollars (at today’s prices) like those of recent months, we will find that they only occurred before or after hyperinflation.
+If we look for inflation rates or equivalent values of free dollars (at today’s prices) like those of recent months, we will find that they only occurred before or following hyperinflation.
 That is, if one hasn’t exploded yet, we are heading towards it.

 Fortunately, the change of government created a pause in the acceleration of this process.
 On the one hand, the current administration sought a rapid elimination of excess spending that had to be financed with the Central Bank (BCRA); which allowed us to stop broadcasting for it.
 In this way, the machine stopped working red hot, as it had been doing to “put money in people’s pockets” for the elections.